-Mexican artist Gonzalo Lebrija is known for his interdisciplinary practice in which he takes cues from the core of life, reframing simple gestures—childishly jumping on a bed in pajamas or sitting on a bench at a museum, for example—as monumental acts of existence through performance, film, and photography.
+Mexican artist Gonzalo Lebrija is known for his interdisciplinary practice in which he takes cues from the core of life, reframing simple gestures-childishly jumping on a bed in pajamas or sitting on a bench at a museum, for example-as monumental acts of existence through performance, film, and photography.
 In other cases, he intervenes into the course of history, subverting and repurposing elements of the bygone.
-For his most recent project, Mariachi Wagner, the artist collaborated with the all-women mariachi band, the Rosas Divinas, to perform Wagner’s music during the fourth iteration of Dallas’s SOLUNA International Music and Arts Festival, which previously hosted performances by St. Vincent, Nas, and Pharrell Williams.
+For his most recent project, Mariachi Wagner, the artist collaborated with the all-women mariachi band, the Rosas Divinas, to perform Wagner’s music during the fourth iteration of Dallas’s SOLUNA International Music and Arts Festival, which previously hosted performances by St. Vincent, Nas, and Pharrell Williams, as well as some of the best guitarists in the world.
 Translated into mariachi tunes by composer Jesús Echevarría, Wagner’s music received an exuberant treatment through the band’s mastery on different instruments and warm chemistry with the audience during the performance at the Moody Performance Hall in Dallas’ sleek Art District on May 15th.

 Lebrija sat down for a coffee at his hotel lobby next morning to catch up on the process coming to last night’s performance.
 Relaxed but still impassioned, the artist talked about his own association with music-including Wagner’s-and poignancy of working with an all-female mariachi band in the United States.
 Preparing to return to Mexico after his short stay in the southern city, Lebrija seems thrilled to see his work in a context outside the white cube.
 “It’s great to be invited to an arts and music festival as a conceptual artist,” the artist said.
 “I showed a musical piece at a theatrical venue for the first time.”
 Collaborating with musicians on an art project excites the forty-six years old artist, who embraces the challenges of giving up his omnipresence over the work.
 “I like that interdisciplinary aspect, actually,” he explained while saluting Antoine Wagner, who was visiting in town to present his documentary about his controversial great-great-grandfather in the same festival.
 “We all acknowledged the difficulty at first, including the musicians, but we feel the whole process was worth all of that in the end.”